lundegaard/react-union.org/content/docs/scripts/configuration.md

 - a static JSON object or
 - a function.

-If you pass a function, it will be invoked with an object which describes the CLI arguments passed to the currently running script:
+If you pass a function, it will be called with an object describing the CLI arguments passed to a script:

 ```js
 // example of dynamic union.config.js